OSHA 29 CFR 1910.147

 What is the difference between lockout and tagout?

-Who can remove another employee's lock?
+Who can remove a lockout device?

-How often must LOTO training be renewed?
+How often is LOTO training required?

 Do contractors need to follow the host employer's LOTO procedures?